Rising teenage sports star Jayda Akuhata-Brown dies after suspected epilepsy seizure

-A rising teenage sports star who aspired to be the next Dame Valerie Adams has died, leaving her family, community and friends reeling and wondering what could have been.
+The family of a rising teen sports star who aspired to be the next Dame Valerie Adams say they're heartbroken at her death, which has left the community reeling.

 Jayda Akuhata-Brown had her 14th birthday just last week, and had already represented New Zealand in basketball and athletics.